 I also see no reason why you couldn’t wear them for general outdoor use too but they’re probably a bit too much of a boot to be getting, to stand fishing in … no harm though, you’ll certainly be stable 🙂

-For a newbie hiker, there may well be too much in these boots than you might need to get started but again, that doesn't rule them out!
-I think a good pair of starter day hiking boots are the Alico Tahoe Hiking Boots for men, they might be worth a look if you're just starting out.
+For a newbie hiker, there may well be too much in these boots than you might need to get started but again, that doesn’t rule them out!
+You can find a good pair of starter day hiking boots here, there are several excellent options.

-As of the date of this post, from about 300+ reviews I checked out, 97% gave the Salomon 4D 2 GTX boots 3 stars (out of 5) or more, 93% 4 stars or more and 81% gave 5 stars so some great scoring!
+As of the date of this post, from about 300+ reviews I checked out, across multiple retailers, 97% gave the Salomon 4D 3 GTX boots 3 stars (out of 5) or more, 93% 4 stars or more and 81% gave 5 stars so some great scoring!

 They won’t last beyond a few years hard use by my estimation, which I think is a decent enough period of use for the price.
 I stress that’s not a criticism, likely just a fact based on the way they’re constructed, but to get those advantages in terms of weight and so on, they have to be made the way they are.